F35B in Focus (PART 3) Ownership and operation

 Shipboard life.
 Although the carriers will have very high accommodation standards compared to previous ships, essentially everyone is still living mostly below decks in a tin can with 1500+ people and on occasions it will move about considerably, depending on sea state.
 Sailors are used to this but for RAF personnel this will be a significant adjustment.
 They will also have to learn at least basic ship routines, drills and become reliable members of a ships company for periods.
 There is also the thorny issue of different career paths and “harmony” guidelines between the 2 services.
 As it stands, those in the RAF can expect more time off and far less frequent deployments abroad than their RN counterparts.
 None of this is insurmountable with time and the right attitudes but it again demonstrates the how a carrier is not just another airfield and it would make more sense to have an entirely RN ships company.

 Consider why the QE carriers have 2 islands.
 A cynic might suggest this ‘innovation’ reflects the schizophrenic character of the aircraft ownership.
 The flight controllers are back aft in the “control tower” well away from the RN “fish heads” up front on the bridge doing their ship-driving thing.
 This dual-island design is unique to the world’s aircraft carriers.
 In every other aircraft carrier design, the ‘flyco’ is co-located with the navigation bridge as tight co-ordination is required between the ship and its aircraft.
-This is not to say the new design can’t be made to work, just that a really convincing reason for the 2 islands has yet to given.

 What is clear is that the whole environment is all very different to land-based aircraft operating from large airfields.
 RAF personnel cannot just rock up to the carrier and expect things to be run much the same as at RAF Marham.
 It is not that RAF pilots shouldn’t fly from Royal Navy carriers – many have in the past, indeed there are many skilled RAF pilots who will be a great asset to the carrier force.
 By far the biggest problem is with RAF involvement higher up in the chain of command in tasking and training with the F35Bs.
 With the perishable skills discussed, carrier pilots and the carrier crew need to spend as much time at sea as possible exercising if not on active operations.
 There is no place for a ‘part-time’ naval aviator who may dabble in a bit of carrier flying from time to time if allowed.